magentabusiness/magentabusiness.github.io/_includes/templates/install/azure/using.md

-Now you can open ThingsBoard web interface in your browser using IP address of the load balancer.
+Now you can open IoT Hub web interface in your browser using IP address of the load balancer.

 You can see DNS name (the `ADDRESS` column) of the HTTP load-balancer using command:
 ```